iddv/mcp-example-client/llm/progress.md

 - UI components for managing favorites created
 - Export/import functionality implemented for saving and sharing command history and favorites
 - Keyboard shortcuts implemented for common operations with help dialog
+- Command builder UI implemented for complex parameters with visual form generation from JSON schema